Total Worker Health® Approach to Reduce Falls and Advance Fall Protection in Firefighters

-- Follow-up: we will then ask you to communicate with us through a 1-question text message over the next 15 months if you experience a slip, trip, or fall.
+- Follow-up: we will then ask you to communicate with us through a 1-question biweekly text message if you experience a slip, trip, or fall.
 You will receive 30 total text messages after the 1 day of testing.

 What will we do with your information?
 All data collected from you will be confidential and will not be shared with your department or anyone outside our research team.

 Any compensation?
 You will receive a free t-shirt and can earn up to $25 for completing the study.